Maryland Child Abuse Medical Professionals

 About Child Abuse Medical Professionals

-The Child Abuse Medical Professionals (CHAMP) network consists of physicians and nurses who are expert in the field of child maltreatment and who serve as a resource to medical professionals, child advocacy centers (CACs), and MDT partners, evaluate suspected abuse and neglect in children, and provide consultation and training to community professionals.
+The Child Abuse Medical Professionals (CHAMP) is a network of medical professionals (doctors and nurses) who are experts in child maltreatment, including child abuse and neglect.
+They serve as a resource to medical professionals, children’s advocacy centers (CACs), and MDT partners, evaluate suspected maltreatment in children, including abuse and neglect, and provide consultation and training to medical professionals.

 • Providing expert medical evaluations when concerns of child maltreatment arise

-• Developing policies and practice guidelines to improve the system’s response to children and families with concerns of possible abuse or neglect
+• Developing policies and practice guidelines to improve the response to children and families when there is a concern of suspected child abuse or neglect

 Resources